kushalarora/kushalarora.github.io/index.md

 layout: page
 ---

 Hey there!
 I am Kushal Arora.
 I am currently a software engineer at Amazon.
-Here I am working with Alexa's Machine Learning Platform(MLP) team supporting model building and release for ASR and NLU.
-I also contribute on regular basis to Alexa's Algorithm's team helping develop our in house deep learning library.
+Here I am working with Alexa's Machine Learning Platform(MLP) team supporting model building and release for ASR and NLU for Alexa.
+I also contribute on regular basis to Alexa's Algorithm's team helping them develop our in house deep learning library.

 Before joining Amazon, I was a MS(thesis) student at University of Florida's Computer Science department, working with Prof. [Anand Rangarajan](http://cise.ufl.edu~anand) on Compositional Language Modeling.
 I have also spent a semester in Dr. [Daisy Wang](http://cise.ufl.edu/~daisyw)'s lab working on the problem of Ontology Alginment.